 Participants in the seminar will be called David P. Gardner Fellows.
 Upon completion of the seminar, they will receive a $3,000 stipend.
 They will also have the opportunity to publish work in the Center for Studies in Higher Education occasional paper series.

-Those wishing to apply should send a letter of application by August 3, 2018, to Henry Brady, Dean, Goldman School of Public Policy, identifying their department, degree program, dissertation director, and projected date of completion, and describing their dissertation topic.
+Those wishing to apply should send a letter of application by July 31, 2019 to Henry Brady, Dean, Goldman School of Public Policy, and Interim Director, CSHE, to firstname.lastname@example.org identifying their department, degree program, dissertation director, and the projected date of completion, and describing their dissertation topic.
 Applicants should also include a letter of endorsement from their dissertation director.